 10.1.1 Solutions for token based authorization

 10.1.1.1 Solution 1: OAuth

+10.1.1.1.0 Introduction

 The user can use the OAuth framework to give permission for restricted access to a third party entity in a token based access controlled system.
-The OAuth system issues ‘access tokens’, which represents authorized use of the system as the proof of the user’s authorization.
-Note that the ‘access token’ is managed by server system associating with the ‘authorized use’, which consists of specific scopes and duration of access.
+The OAuth system issues ‘access tokens', which represents authorized use of the system as the proof of the user's authorization.
+Note that the ‘access token' is managed by server system associating with the ‘authorized use', which consists of specific scopes and duration of access.